SequAna-Ukon/Porites_harrisoni_genome/README.md

 * **01.kmer_genome_size.sh**

-Kmer profiling was done using meryl (https://github.com/marbl/meryl) and GenomeScope 2.0 (https://github.com/tbenavi1/genomescope2.0).
+Kmer profiling was done using Meryl (https://github.com/marbl/meryl) and GenomeScope 2.0 (https://github.com/tbenavi1/genomescope2.0).

 * **02.assembly_NECAT.sh**

 The genome was assembled with NECAT (https://github.com/xiaochuanle/NECAT) using the longer assembly reads (see above) and the assembly was assessed using gfastats (https://github.com/vgl-hub/gfastats) and BUSCO (https://github.com/metashot/busco).
-The genome coverage was assessed by mapping the assembly to a Porites reference database from NCBI with bwa (https://github.com/lh3/bwa).
+The genome coverage was assessed by mapping the assembly to a *Porites* reference database from NCBI with bwa (https://github.com/lh3/bwa).

 * **03.assembly_filtering.sh**